-Dr. Betzig is a group leader at the Janelia Farm Research Campus.
+Dr. Betzig is a group leader at the Janelia Research Campus.

-Before he moved to the Janelia Farm Research Campus, Eric Betzig—physicist, inventor, and engineer—didn't have a lab.
+Before he moved to the Janelia Research Campus, Eric Betzig—physicist, inventor, and engineer—didn't have a lab.
 There was an office in his Michigan cottage where he did most of his work, but some days he packed it all up and took his boat out on Hiland Lake, finding a secluded spot to serve as his workspace.
 The tools of his trade, which he says amounted to "a laptop and a couple of really good ideas," packed easily, after all.

 But now Betzig's ideas have outgrown the laptop and the cottage.
 After two and a half years of theoretical research, he has taken his theories into the lab, where he can apply them to one of the major technological challenges of biological research.
 As a JFRC lab head, Betzig will work to develop a microscope that will allow biologists to peer inside living cells with unprecedented resolution.

 Betzig is trained as an experimental physicist, and he made waves in that field early on by helping to develop a technique known as near-field microscopy, which brought into focus structures that scientists had long considered too small to see with a light microscope.
 As a graduate student at Cornell University, and then during six years at Bell Labs, he advanced the technology to make it more practical for biologists, allowing powerful imaging of dead cells.